JerryJV/NCP-Files-JJV/Season-2/README.md

-Read me file for Season 2 folders
+#Season 2 Folders#

+These folders hold files used in New Champions Protocal - Season 2